-Exploration work at San Javier located seven kilometers northeast of Crisy recently discovered a new northeast trending high-grade gold-silver quartz vein structure over 1,200 meters along strike and 300 meters in elevation.
-On-going exploration at San Javier including an IP Survey and mechanized trenching will commence later this quarter.
+Exploration work at San Javier located seven kilometers northeast of Crisy discovered a new northeast trending highgrade gold-silver quartz vein structure over 1,200 meters along strike and 300 meters in elevation.
+Exploration in the third quarter included detailed mapping, an IP Survey and mechanized trenching to advance San Javier to the drill stage.

-During the first quarter, the Company has spent \$209,800 on regional exploration.
+During the nine months ended September 30,2020, the Company spent \$530,200 on regional exploration.